 I think one of the reasons I never cared much for the actual apple part in those candy and caramel apples of my youth is because it was typically a McIntosh apple.
 I’m not a fan of McIntosh apples to begin with – a little sour and mealy for my liking, I prefer a crisp, crunchy, sweet apple like Gala, Fuji, Spartan, or Sweet Orin.
 So, as a kid, to bite through a sweet, sticky caramel coating into a sour apple… not my idea of food fun.
 Might be appreciated by older kids and adults, but for me – did NOT work.

 You can choose any apple you like for these treats, but I opt for one of the sweeter, crisper varieties mentioned above.
 Then… for coatings.
 In these photos you’ll see I”ve used coconut (unsweetened), and also grated chocolate (use a vegetable peeler to get some shavings from a chocolate bar).
 Obviously if using the dark chocolate these apples aren’t entirely sugar-free – but with a good quality, higher cocoa content dark chocolate, the sugar content is much lower than a milk chocolate.
 Then, do you see the other coating?
-That is ALMOND MEAL!
-And, I tell you, I think it is fabulous with the caramel.
-(You could also combine the almond meal with dark chocolate, that would be incredible.)
+That is almond meal!
+I think it is fabulous with the caramel.
+You could also combine the almond meal with dark chocolate, that would be incredible.
 At first, I wasn’t sure if the almond meal would fly, but it DOES.
-And, because it is much finer than chopped nuts, it holds to the caramel far better – and preferable for kiddos that can sometimes be finicky about chunks of nuts.
+And, because it is much finer than chopped nuts, it holds to the caramel very well!

 1/2 cup plain non-dairy milk (to soak dates)